mpizenberg/visual-odometry-rs/examples/README.md

 The implementation of `iterative_solve` is quite straightforward so don't hesitate to have a look at it.

 Details about the generic types and the four functions to implement are in the documentation.
-Simpler use cases than the camera tracking one are present in the following examples however.
+Simpler use cases than the camera tracking one are present in the following examples.

 ### regression-1d